petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ## Communicate with Your Account Manager

-The first step in upgrading your DXP Cloud subscription is to communicate with your Account Manager.
-Once you upgrade your account, the Liferay DXP Cloud team increases the resources available to your project for you to use.
+The first step in upgrading your Liferay Cloud subscription is to communicate with your Account Manager.
+Once you upgrade your account, the Liferay Cloud team increases the resources available to your project for you to use.

 Once the additional resources have been provisioned for you, you must update the configuration for your services.
 This requires configuration updates for the `liferay`, `webserver`, and `search` services.

 ## Liferay Service Configuration

 First, configure the `liferay` service to increase the number of instances your environment uses.
-In your DXP Cloud [project repository](../getting-started/configuring-your-github-repository.md)'s `liferay/LCP.json` file, increment the value of the `scale` property by 1 (generally from `1` to `2` when upgrading to the High Availability subscription):
+In your Liferay Cloud [project repository](../getting-started/configuring-your-github-repository.md)'s `liferay/LCP.json` file, increment the value of the `scale` property by 1 (generally from `1` to `2` when upgrading to the High Availability subscription):

 ```
 {